Fall Term | Classes Start: September 23, 2019

 Deree strives to provide opportunities to students regardless of their ability to finance their education.
 For this reason, we offer scholarships to all applicants who have demonstrated exceptional academic performance.
 A discount policy is also available for organizations and ACG alumni.

-Why pursue an MA in Counseling Psychology and Psychotherapy at Deree
+Why pursue an MS in Counseling Psychology and Psychotherapy at Deree

 - Benefit from the program’s integrated curriculum, which involves psychology theory, skills development, and practical experience, to grow into a self-reflective and ethical practitioner committed to professional development and to the maintenance of professional standards.